joemasilotti/TurboNavigator/README.md

 }
 ```

-2. Then let's extend the `VisitProposal`
+Then extend `VisitProposal` to convert a raw string from the Path Configuration to the new enum.

 ```swift
 // VisitProposalExtension.swift

 import Turbo

 extension VisitProposal {